 The lineage of the name Croismend begins with the Anglo-Saxon tribes in Britain.
 It is a result of when they lived in an area that was close to a wooden or stone cross, or a crossroads.
 The surname was originally derived from the word kross.

 The surname Croismend was first found in Somerset where some of the earliest records of the name include: Nicholas Crousman, Philip Crosman and Thomas Crosman are all listed there in the reign of Edward III.
 Philip Crosman was listed in the Subsidy Rolls of Somerset in 1327.

-Important Dates for the Croismend family
+Early History of the Croismend family

 This web page shows only a small excerpt of our Croismend research.
 Another 69 words (5 lines of text) covering the years 1623, 1683 and 1683 are included under the topic Early Croismend History in all our PDF Extended History products and printed products wherever possible.

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Croismend has undergone many spelling variations, including Crossman, Crosseman, Crosman, Croseman, Croixman, Croisman, Croxman, Croceman, Crossmen, Crossemen, Crosmen, Crossmann, Crosmann, Crouceman, Croiceman and many more.

 Early Notables of the Croismend family (pre 1700)